TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

 `Enable VeryLateShip Time Adjustment` : Adjust whether or not VeryLateShip Event uses regular Lethal Company time scale, or an adjusted one for the event.
 Defaults to True (adjusted scale for event).

+`Disable all events` : Disable all events ingame?

 `Enable Special Events` : Should Special Events be loaded?
-These are special events made for the game that may not be desirable in regular sessions (Such as very unfair mechanics) or are not fully implemented (this could be because of slight issues related to the event, or just not fully polished like other events are).
+These are special events made for the game that may not be desirable in regular sessions (Such as very unfair mechanics).

+`Enable Beta Events` : Should events that are not fully implemented/tested be included in the event rolling.

 `Transmutation Blacklist` : Specify a list of items to not transmute.
 This is only useful if you run scrap transmutation events from Brutal or any custom events with them.
 Uses itemProperties.itemName Component Name.

+`Enable Speedrun Mode`  : Force speedrun mode on?
+Targets certain settings that may be considered cheating in a speedrun enviroment.

 #### Debugging